 - Conference in Portsmouth: “From the Nile to Navarino”

 The exhibition opening events in Portsmouth will include a conference hosted by the NMRN on the geopolitical situation in the Mediterranean after the Battle of the Nile and its impact on the enslaved Greeks.
-The event will be attended by distinguished Greek and British historians.
+The three-session event will be attended by distinguished Greek and British historians.
 Among others will participate Prof. Jelina harlafti, Dr. Katerina Galani, Prof. Gerasimos Pagratis, Prof. Sakis Gkekas, Dr. Angeli Zarokosta, Dr. Andreas Koukos, Dr Sukru Iliçak, Prof. Andrew Lambert, Dr. Dominic Tweddle.
 Academic organizers are Dr. Katerina Galani and Professor Andrew Lambert.

 The ALF-NMRN plans in view of the year 2027 that marks the 200th anniversary of the last naval battle between large sailing fleets at Navarino will be announced at the closing event of the exhibition, in the fall of 2021.

 - Conference in Piraeus: “British naval supremacy and the Greek Revolution”

 The event is scheduled for November 2021 and will take place at the Aikaterini Laskaridis Foundation.
 It will build on the proceedings of the conference in Portsmouth, a few months earlier.
-Scientifically responsible is Dr Katerina Galani.
+Academic organizer is Dr Katerina Galani.

 Tribute to 1821